Disco Zoo

 Disco Zoo is a zoo simulation video game developed by Milkbag Games and published by NimbleBit for iOS and Android.
-It was published into the App Store on 21 February 2014 for iOS.
+It was released on the App Store on February 21, 2014, for iOS.

 Gameplay

+In-game screenshot showing the start screen of Disco Zoo.

 Using pixelated graphics seen in other NimbleBit games such as Pocket Trains and Pocket Planes, the game puts the player in charge of a virtual zoo.
 The user starts with a small collection of farm animals, and must rescue more animals to expand the zoo.
 New exhibits are constructed when a player rescues an animal for the first time; thereafter, additional instances of that animal will be added to the same exhibit.

 The game contains 14 different regions: Farm, Outback, Savanna, Northern, Polar, Jungle, Jurassic, Ice Age, City, Mountain, Nocturnal, Moon, Mars, and Constellation.
 Each region has 7 different animals that can be collected.
 3 of these will be "Common", 2 will be "Rare", and one will be "Mythical".
 The last one is "Timeless" and the Timeless animal for a region is unlocked after a certain amount of resets of the game.
-Most animals, excluding Moon animals, Mars animals and mythical animals, are real-life animals.
+Most animals, excluding Moon animals, Mars animals, and Mythical animals, are real-life animals.
 Most "Mythical" animals are taken from common stories or myths, such as the Yeti being the Polar Mythical animal, or Sasquatch as the Northern Mythical creature.

 Animals are rescued as part of a mini-game.
 The user must select a region to rescue from, then press "Start Rescue".
 A blank 5x5 grid will appear.
 At the top, the animals which can be rescued will appear.
 Different animals have different patterns of grid tiles; revealing all the tiles occupied by an animal rescues that animal.
 Players are given a limited number of tile flips for each grid, so care must be taken to avoid unnecessarily turning over tiles.
 The tiles the player chose not to flip are revealed at the end of the mini-game.

 Animals each have unique pens, and each pen can hold up to 25 of a single creature.
 After this, rescued animals of that type must be released for money, as the maximum amount of that creature is already in the zoo exhibit.
 Upon release of an animal, the player is rewarded with coins, the game's primary currency.
 Statues can be earned when specified amounts of each animal are released.